-App Growth is the service that focuses on the app users behaviour by looking at different performance indicators with the main goal of lowering the retention rate and increasing session time, engagement and in the end – customer acquisition.
+App Growth is the service that focuses on the app users’ behavior by looking at different performance indicators with the main goal of lowering the retention rate and increasing session time, engagement, and in the end – customer acquisition.

 Most Important App Growth Metrics

 Some numbers are the first to look at when it comes to app growth.

 How long do your customers stay customers?
 That’s what your customer retention rate (CRR) measures: the rate you keep customers over time.